cerner/terra-toolkit-boneyard/docs/JestFileReporter.md

 # Jest File Reporter

-Jest File Reporter is a reporter which helps in pulling output from jest tests to a file
+Jest File Reporter is a reporter that logs jest test output to a file

 - This Reporter will shows us date/time of when the tests are started and when they are finished